Stream gauge: Measurement equipment

-Automated direct measurement of streamflow discharge is difficult at present.
-In place of the direct measurement of streamflow discharge, one or more surrogate measurements can be used to produce discharge values.
+Automated direct measurement of stream discharge is difficult at present.
+Mathematically, measuring stream discharge is estimating the volumetric flow rate, which is in general a flux integral and thus requires many cross-sectional velocity measurements.
+In place of the direct measurement of stream discharge, one or more surrogate measurements can be used as proxy variables to produce discharge values.
 In the majority of cases, a stage (the elevation of the water surface) measurement is used as the surrogate.
 Low gradient (or shallow-sloped) streams are highly influenced by variable downstream channel conditions.
 For these streams, a second stream gauge would be installed, and the slope of the water surface would be calculated between the gauges.
 This value would be used along with the stage measurement to more accurately determine the streamflow discharge.
 Improvements in the accuracy of velocity sensors have also allowed the use of water velocity as a reliable surrogate for streamflow discharge at sites with a stable cross-sectional area.
-These sensors are permanently mounted in the stream and measure velocity at a particular location in the stream and related to flow in a manner similar to the use of traditional water level.
+These sensors are permanently mounted in the stream and measure velocity at a particular location in the stream.

 In those instances where only a stage measurement is used as the surrogate, a rating curve must be constructed.
 A rating curve is the functional relation between stage and discharge.
 It is determined by making repeated discrete measurements of streamflow discharge using a velocimeter and some means to measure the channel geometry to determine the cross-sectional area of the channel.
-The technicians and hydrologists responsible for determining the rating curve visit the site routinely, with special trips to measure the hydrologic extremes (floods and droughts), and make a discharge measurement by following an explicit set of instructions.
+The technicians and hydrologists responsible for determining the rating curve visit the site routinely, with special trips to measure the hydrologic extremes (floods and droughts), and make a discharge measurement by following an explicit set of instructions or standard operating procedures (SOPs).